kwaldenphd/python-lists-strings/README.md

 <blockquote>Q16: What is the difference between a <code>list</code> and a <code>string</code>?
 What are some methods you can perform on a <code>list</code> that you can't do with a <code>string</code> (and vice versa)?</blockquote>

+<blockquote>Q17: Include a link to your Replit workspace for this lab.</blockquote>

 # How to submit this lab (and show your work)

 Moving forward, we'll submit lab notebooks as `.py` files.